qyang-nj/llios/build_ios_app/docs/MixedModuleCompiling.md

 Although technically C, C++ and Objective-C are mixed language, here we specifically mean Objective-C and Swift.
 Compiling those two language are particularly challenging because they use different compilers (`clang` and `swiftc`) and have different interface formats (`.h` and `.swiftmodule`).

 ## Interface files
-Besides invoking the compiler, the building process is mostly about dealing with interfaces - finding the interfaces of the dependencies and providing the interfaces for the users.
+Besides invoking the compiler, the building process is mostly about dealing with interfaces - finding the interfaces of the dependencies and providing the interfaces for the downstream modules.
 Here are some common types of interface.

 * **header file (`.h`)**: The traditional interface for `.c`, `.cpp` or `.m` files.
 * **umbrella header (`.h`)** A header file that only includes other headers files, grouping related header files together.
-* **module map (`module.modulemap`)**: A file that includes an umbrella header and defines an a [module](https://clang.llvm.org/docs/Modules.html), which is an important concept for clang.
+* **module map (`module.modulemap`)**: A file that includes an umbrella header and defines a [module](https://clang.llvm.org/docs/Modules.html), which is an important concept in clang.
 * **swift module (`.swiftmodule`)**: The interface of a Swift module.
 It's like a module map for Swift.
-Different than all above interfaces, this is in a compiler generated binary format.
+Different than all above interfaces, this is compiler generated and in a binary format.

 ## Inter-module compiling
 For the sake of simplicity, we will discuss the case between two libraries.
 The process is almost identical between executable and libraries.
 For frameworks, since they are just libraries in a predefined directory structure, the underlying mechanism is the same.